haywhyogs/haywhyogs/README.md

-## Hi there 👋
+## Hi, I'm Ayodeji 👋

+### About Me
 - 🔭 I’m currently working on learning cloud engineering and improving my Git/GitHub skills.
 - 🌱 I’m currently learning Microsoft Azure Admin Associate course.
 - 👯 I’m looking to collaborate on beginner-friendly cloud or automation projects.
 - 🤔 I’m looking for help with building hands-on experience in cloud administration.
-- 💬 Ask me about analytics, or transitioning into tech!
+- 💬 Ask me about analytics,data storytelling or transitioning into tech!
 - 📫 How to reach me: https://www.linkedin.com/in/ayodeji-ogunsola/
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I pivoted from payroll analysis to cloud engineering and love learning by doing!
--->
+Thanks for visiting!